Upper School Curriculum Guide

 - Recommendation from first year chemistry teacher and AP Chemistry teacher.

 AP Environmental Science:

-- Should have received the following grades: a grade of A- or better in most recent full year science course and/or an A- or better in Biology and Chemistry.
+- Should have received the following grades: A- or better in the most recent full year science course and/or an A- or better in Biology and Chemistry.